tomasvh/tendn09-1dt305-temp-meter/README.md

-# Tutorial on how to build an Air and Water temperature meter powered by solar-panel and battery
+# Tutorial on how to build an Air and Water temperature measurement device powered by solar-panel and battery
 A simple project for a water and air temperature meter and tutorial how to implement it and transfer data to pybytes.

 Author: Tomas Marx-Raacz von Hidvég